maplibre/flutter-maplibre-gl/README.md

 A possible explanation could be: "Shows your location on the map".

-## Documentation

-This README file currently houses most of the documentation for this Flutter project.
-Please visit [https://github.com/maplibre/maplibre-gl-js](https://github.com/maplibre/maplibre-gl-js) and [https://github.com/maplibre/maplibre-gl-native](https://github.com/maplibre/maplibre-gl-native) for more information about the Maplibre libraries.

 ## Getting Help

 - **Need help with your code?**: Check the [discussions](https://github.com/m0nac0/flutter-maplibre-gl/discussions) on this repo or open a new one.